When is the best time to visit India?

 Best for: retreating to the mountains and hill stations

 May is one of the muggiest months in India, so unless you can handle the heat, you might find it too hot.
-Beat the heat in the mountains where a cooler climate and colourful blooms await, or go to Darjeeling for cool breezes and delicious tea.
+Beat the heat in the mountains where a cooler climate and colorful blooms await, or go to Darjeeling for cool breezes and delicious tea.
 Monsoon rains arrive in southern states in late May, which is a welcome relief from the humidity.
 While it doesn’t rain all day, downpours tend to be very intense.
 Don’t forget a waterproof poncho!

 Best for: exploring northern India, off-season crowds